ihimawan/e28/p4/README.md

 #### Approach 3 - the ideal solution but I don't have friends
 Take `Approach 2` up a notch and instead of a "messaging service" with an AI, it would be with other players.
 * **PRO:** It would be an amazing, funny website of people trying to date each other as Alpacas, and only Alpacas.
 * **CON:** I would obviously need to create an authentication service.
-Ideally there would be some users so I won't have to maintain a repository of fake users.
+In addition, in this approach, ideally there would be some users so I won't have to maintain a repository of fake users.
 I think the hardest part about this one is just testing.
 Meaning that it would be nice to have a group and have them chat with each other to see if anything breaks.
-I guess you can do some automation testing that simulates different users.
-Or, the lazy choice is just to open a bunch of incognito windows.
+I guess you can do some automation testing that simulates multiple concurrent users.
+Or, the lazy/forever alone choice is just to open a bunch of incognito windows and chat by yourself.

 ## Credits
 * Used Fontawesome (https://github.com/FortAwesome/vue-fontawesome)